Water spout forms off Napier coast as city drenched - NZ Herald

-A water spout has formed caused by ongoing thunderstorms off the coast of Napier.
+A water spout formed caused by ongoing thunderstorms off the coast of Napier tonight.

-MetService meteorologist Tuporo Marsters said the water spout was caused by unstable conditions and thunderstorms off the coast of Hawke's Bay on Wednesday evening.
+MetService meteorologist Tuporo Marsters said the water spout was caused by unstable conditions and thunderstorms off the coast of Hawke's Bay late afternoon.

 "It was a convective storm cell that developed just off the coast south of Napier and formed in Clive at 4.48pm," he said.